FAIRmat-NFDI/pynxtools/nexusparser/tools/dataconverter/readers/em_spctrscpy/README.md

 2. Select EM example from the list of available options.
 3. Drag-and-drop your files in vendor-specific formats.
    Currently bcf, emd, and dm3 are supported.
-3. Edit the electron lab notebook (ELN) schema which inside the NOMAD OASIS and click the save button in the NOMAD OASIS GUI to save the data that you have entered in this ELN template.
+3. Edit the electronic lab notebook (ELN) schema inside the NOMAD OASIS and click the save button in the NOMAD OASIS GUI to save the data that you have entered in this ELN template.
 Clicking *save* will trigger the automatic generation of an eln_data.yaml utility file.
-Second, the clicking will trigger a run of the dataconverter/em parser which generates an NXem NeXus file based on the data and the eln_data.yaml file.
+Second, the clicking will trigger a run of the dataconverter/em parser which generates an NXem NeXus file based on the data in the vendor files and the eln_data.yaml file.
 The file will be returned in the OASIS.
    By default the converter performs a strong loss-less compression on the input as many of the stack data store integers with a low entropy.
    The compression may take some time.
 You can inspect the progress of the conversion